Ivy-will/ALAN_UHI_pheno/README.md

-Raw data can retrieve from Google Earth Engine and the codes are opening source in https://code.earthengine.google.com/?accept_repo=users/lvvw66/ALAN_UHI_pheno.
+Raw data can be retrieved from Google Earth Engine, and the associated scripts for data processing are available on the open-source GitHub repository: https://code.earthengine.google.com/?accept_repo=users/lvvw66/ALAN_UHI_pheno.

-The data process scripts are based on Matlab 2022a platform.
-This codes inculdes the attritubition analysis and related figures in the manuscript.
+These scripts are designed for attribution analysis and visualization of figures presented in the manuscript titled "Artificial light at night outweighs temperature in lengthening urban growing seasons."

-For more information can refer to Artificial light at night outweights temperature in lengthening urban growing seasons.
+The scripts are written in Matlab 2022a platform.